mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 ```
 Note that, the custom deleter `Releaser` is there to ensure the element is released from the `ElementInstancer` in which it was created.

+When storing around non-owning raw pointer to an element, it may be useful to know when an element has been destroyed.
+An `ObserverPtr` can be used for this purpose, see [core ownership and lifetimes](core_overview.html#ownership-and-lifetimes) for details.

 #### Using a document

 To create an element through a document use one of the following functions: